exponea/exponea-android-sdk/Documentation/PUSH.md

 ### Add Firebase to Your App

-When It's coming to setting up Firebase inside you application, you have options
+When it comes to setting up Firebase inside you application, you have multiple options

 #### Using Firebase Assistant inside Android Studio
   1. To open the Firebase Assistant in Android Studio: